Six reasons why we still love Kurt Cobain

 Kurt Cobain is still instantly recognisable as one of the most iconic faces of the 1990s, and the most important musician of the grunge scene.

-It is almost staggering to realise he would now be entering his sixth decade.
+It is almost staggering to realise he would now be in his fifties.

-On the day the Nirvana singer would have turned 50, what explains his enduring influence?
+On the 23rd anniversary of his death, what explains his enduring influence?

 The band were ahead of their time in attitudes towards inclusivity